 Sifu Kuo, Lien-Ying was Sifu Chin’s instructor in this amazing tai ji system.
 Sifu Chin helped Kuo Sifu open his school in San Francisco’s China Town right across from Portsmouth Park.
 Chin Sifu also trained with Sifu Kuo on the roof top of the Sam Wong Hotel.
 These private sessions were highly valuable to Chin Sifu and would lend to his great understanding of Sifu Kuo’s Tai Ji.

 The Original Yang Tai Ji (Kuo never called it Guang Ping) is rooted in the powerful T-Stance.
-Understanding of this posture is not gained from working through a flowery form but working deeply into Jam Jong and many repetitions of the form.
+Understanding of this posture is not gained solely from working through the form but also working deeply into Jam Jong (standing post practice).
 This tai ji is for power building and boxing.
 Master Chin is the only student of Kuo Sifu to learn the Second set (Er Lu) application form.